oadpoaw/confessionbot/README.md

 ```
 DISCORD_TOKEN=YourDiscordBotTokenHere
 ```
-Remember to replace `YourDiscordBotTokenHere` with you bot's token
+Remember to replace `YourDiscordBotTokenHere` with your bot's token

 ### Starting the bot
 ```sh